micro-manager/micro-manager/doc/how-to-build.md

         # or, on OS X,
         ./configure --with-java=/Library/Java/JavaVirtualMachines/1.7.0_55.jdk/Contents/Home

-3. If the previous step is not possible, because the Java files are spread across several directories (this is the case with older versions of Apple JDK), then you can leave `JAVA_HOME` (and `--with-java`) unset, but override the include path for JNI headers, like this:
+3. On OS X, if you are using Apple's JDK 1.6, the previous step may not be sufficient, because the Java home directory (`/System/Library/Java/JavaVirtualMachines/1.6.0.jdk/Contenst/Home`) does not contain `jni.h` and related headers.
+There are two solutions to this problem.

+   The first is to download and install Apple's Java Development Package (you need an Apple Developer account to download it).
+This will place `jni.h` in `/System/Library/Frameworks/JavaVM.framework/Headers`, which should be automatically detected by `./configure`.

+   The second is to use the copy of `jni.h` and friends included with the OS X SDK.
+To do so, run:

-        ./configure JNI_CPPFLAGS="-I/System/Library/Frameworks/JavaVM.framework/Versions/A/Headers"
+        ./configure JAVA_HOME=/System/Library/Java/JavaVirtualMachines/1.6.0.jdk/Contents/Home JNI_CPPFLAGS="-I/Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs/MacOSX10.9.sdk/System/Library/Frameworks/JavaVM.framework/Headers"

-   (This particular example should be autodetected now.)
+   You may need to adjust the version of the platform SDK from `10.9` to one of the versions you have.

 #### Specifying where to find external packages